MCP Apps: Bring MCP Apps to your users!

 Visibility into the Vibe Coding Experience

-With the hosted MCP from Tadata, CopilotKit now gets analytics on how people are using the platform, including which MCP clients (aka AI IDEs developers are using), where agents get stuck, and opportunities to improve the “AI experience.”
+With the hosted MCP from Tadata, CopilotKit now gets analytics on how people are using the platform, including which MCP clients (aka AI IDE developers) are using, where agents get stuck, and opportunities to improve the “AI experience.”

 This visibility empowers CopilotKit to continuously optimize vibecodability, similar to how companies optimize user experience or developer experience—but specifically for AI-assisted coding workflows.